Are the two connected at all, is it all coincidence or are the two a result of the same root cause in some people?

 So, is preventing deafness and restoring hearing in Meniere’s disease possible?

-From the experiences of many Meniere’s Help readers and my own personal experience, I have to say yes.
+From the experiences of many Meniere’s Help readers and my own personal experience, I have to say yes it is possible, but it is obviously dependent on many factors and each individual case is different.

 If you have spent much time on our main website Menieres-Help.Com you will know that a big part of managing your symptoms and living a normal life with Meniere’s is about diet.